Brazilian tea culture

-Brazilian tea culture has its origins in the infused beverages, or chás ([ˈʃas]), made by the indigenous cultures of the Amazon region and the Rio da Prata basin.
+Brazilian tea culture has its origins in the infused beverages, or chás ([ˈʃas]), made by the indigenous cultures of the Amazon and the Río de la Plata basins.
 It has evolved since the Portuguese colonial period to include imported varieties and tea-drinking customs.

-There is a popular belief in Brazil that Brazilians, especially the urban ones, have a greater taste for using sugar in teas than in other cultures, being unused to unsweetened drinks.
+There is a popular belief in Brazil that Brazilians, especially the urban ones, have a greater taste for using sugar in teas than in other cultures accustomed to unsweetened drinks.

-erva-mate
+During the colonial era, imported tea varieties were first cultivated in Brazil in 1812.
+Throughout the 19th century, the tea industry, much like the coffee industry, was heavily dependent on slave labor to work on the plantations.

+When slavery was abolished in 1888, the tea trade collapsed.
+In the 1920s, the tea industry was revived by Japanese immigrants, who introduced tea seeds from Sri Lanka and India.
+Prior to this time, only Chinese tea varieties had been grown in Brazil.

+Brazil's largest tea-producing region is near Registro, a coastal city near São Paulo.
+Registro is in the Brazilian Highlands and forms a terrain of low rolling hills that are ideal for mechanized tea production.
+The growing season in Brazil is from September to April; the climate is hot and humid.

+The relatively low altitude of most of Brazil's tea plantations, however, produces a tea which is less flavorful than high altitude teas.
+For this reason, Brazilian teas are most often produced for blending.
+The tea is used for both iced tea and hot tea blends with about 70% of the total tea production being sold to the United States.

+Erva-mate

-A popular caffeinated infusion is mate, made from the leaves of the native erva mate plant.
+A popular caffeinated infusion is mate, made from the leaves of the native erva-mate plant.
 In Brazil, the plant is called erva-mate or simply mate, and the hot beverage drunk from a calabash gourd is called chimarrão, typically associated with the southernmost state, Rio Grande do Sul.

-Mate is a popular beverage in other South American countries as well, specially around the people that lives in the southern region, which comprises the named Gaúcho culture, or the culture from the Pampas.
+Mate is a popular beverage in other South American countries as well, especially around the people that lives in the southern region, which comprises the named Gaúcho culture, or the culture from the Pampas.
 Argentina, Paraguay, and Uruguay.

-Specially in the Paraguayan and in a few parts of the northern Argentinian border, the mate is also drunk infused in cold water along the daytime, and receives the name of tereré.
+Specially in the Paraguayan and in a few parts of the northern Argentinian border, the mate is also drunk infused in cold water along the daytime and receives the name of tereré.

 As in other South American countries, mate is traditionally drunk from a hollow gourd using a silver straw, a tradition that continues from indigenous cultures who introduced mate to colonists, though in other parts of the country, processed mate is drunk iced, as a non-carbonated soft drink.

+Erva Mate (Ilex paraguariensis) is an evergreen plant of the holly (family Aquifoliaceae).
+The plant can reach heights of 10-12 meters but is generally pruned at about 4-6 meters.

+Although the plant does produce small flowers and fruit, only the distinct oval-shaped leaves and stems are plucked for processing.
+In Brazil, the drinking of Erva Mate is practiced as a social ritual.